manny-serrano/Final350Project/README.md

 The video pipeline works as follows:

-1. OV7670 camera captures 640x480 frames and outputs pixel data on an 8-bit bus synchronized to its PCLK (approximately 24 MHz)
+1. OV7670 camera captures 640x480 frames and outputs pixel data on an 8-bit bus synchronized to its PCLK (approximately 24 MHz).
+The camera’s default RGB565 format sends each pixel as two successive bytes.

-2. camera_capture module samples this data stream:
+2. `camera_capture` samples this stream:
    - Monitors VSYNC to detect frame boundaries
    - Monitors HREF to detect valid line data
    - Skips every other row and every other pixel
-   - Writes resulting 320x240 grayscale bytes to frame buffer
+   - Packs each retained pixel’s two bytes into RGB565 and writes it to the frame buffer

-3. Dual-port frame buffer stores one complete frame (76,800 bytes):
+3. Dual-port frame buffer stores one complete 320x240x16-bit frame (153,600 bytes):
-   - Write port connected to camera capture (24 MHz domain)
+   - Write port connected to the camera domain
-   - Read port connected to VGA controller (25 MHz domain)
+   - Read port connected to the VGA controller (25 MHz)
-   - No synchronization needed between domains
+   - Independent clocks, so no extra CDC logic is required

 4. VGA controller generates 640x480 timing:
-   - Reads pixels from frame buffer during active display region
+   - Reads pixels from the frame buffer during the active video region
    - Duplicates each 320x240 pixel into a 2x2 block for 640x480 output
-   - Converts grayscale value to RGB by replicating across all color channels
+   - Converts each RGB565 word into the board’s 4:4:4 RGB signals

 ## Camera Wiring